tekknolagi/isdt/lecture-notes/1-cli.md

 to a fresh prompt no matter how far back you are.

 Tab completion is how you ask the shell to figure out what you want to type before you're done typing it.
-For example, let's say you want to list files in this course's directory, `/comp/50ISDT/`, on the Tufts homework server.
-Type `ls /comp/50` (without pressing <kbd>Enter</kbd>) and then press the
-<kbd>Tab</kbd> key to trigger tab completion.
-If you did it right, nothing will
+For example, let's say you want to list some programs installed on your computer in the `/bin` directory.
+Type `ls /b` (without pressing <kbd>Enter</kbd>) and then press the <kbd>Tab</kbd> key to trigger tab completion.
+If you did it right, nothing will happen immediately.
-happen immediately.
-This is because there are lots of different CS 50s on the server and Bash doesn't know which one you want, which it signals by ignoring your first press of <kbd>Tab</kbd>.
+This is because are probably two directories that begin with `b` in `/` and Bash doesn't know which one you want, which it signals by ignoring your first press of <kbd>Tab</kbd>.
 However, if you press <kbd>Tab</kbd> again, Bash will show you a list of every option it knows about[^no-ls]:

 ```
-50/     50AIR/  50BIO/  50cog/  50CP/   50FCD/  50GD/   50IOT/  50ISDT/ 50NLP/  50PSS/  50SDT/  50WD/
+bin/     boot/
 ```

-Now, add `IS` to your command so you have `ls /comp/50IS` and press
+Now, add `i` to your command so you have `ls /bi` and press <kbd>Tab</kbd>
-<kbd>Tab</kbd> again.
-This time, Bash can see there's only one choice that
-matches and so it will immediately fill in the `DT/`, no confirmation required.
+again.
+This time, Bash can see there's only one choice that matches and so it will immediately fill in the `n/`, no confirmation required.
 Tab completion also works with command names (although since POSIX commands are almost universally four letters or less, it's not usually as useful there) and some other command-specific things as well.
 If ever in doubt, just try it!

 [^readline]: See `man 3 readline` for more information on this wondrous
     ability.